BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ![Map View](../../_media/search-for-data/map-and-list.png)

-*Search results in a list and map view*
+*Search results in a list and map, highlighting a selected record in both*

 </div>